spranesh/Redhawk/README.rst

     Built in Modules:
         S - redhawk.common.selector
+        X - redhawk.common.xpath
         F - redhawk.common.format_position

-    To view this again, use the Help function.
+    To view this again, use the Help() function.

 In the prompt, we define our selectors.
 (See `pydoc redhawk.common.selector`